Data Analysis in Meteorology and Oceanography

 Place of Instruction

-- compute correlations and regressions between time series
+- can compute correlations and regressions between time series

-- synthesize the result of analyzes in a scientific report
+- is able to synthesize and present the results of the analysis in a scientific report

 Required Previous Knowledge